Home / Family Law / Children and Parenting / Child Relocation > Parenting Plans | Mediation | Application for Consent Orders | Go to Court

 Utilising Technology

 Parents should utilise technology to bridge the distance.
-This includes contact between the remote parent and child, the remote parent attending parent-teacher interviews, medical appointments and other important events by video conference.
+This includes contact between the remote parent and child, the remote parent attending parent-teacher interviews, medical appointments and other important events via video conference.
 In this day and age, both parents can and should ensure the remote parent can and does maintain active involvement with the children and joint decision making.

 Child Relocation Disputes